Dimensions of Temperament

 How much you are any one type will depend on where you tend to locate naturally on each of the 2 Dimensions of Neuroticism and Extraversion.
 A number of studies have supported Hans J Eysenck’s (1967) contention that our default position on these Dimensions is birthed in us.
 One such was James Shields (1976) finding that monozygotic (MZ) twins were significantly more similar in Extraversion and Neuroticism than were dizygotic twins.
 Equally notable is the w0rk of John C Loehlin (1992) who found, in MZ twins reared together, correlations for Extraversion of 0.51 and Neuroticism of 0.46; in MZ twins reared apart Loehlin found correlations of 0.38 for both Extraversion and Neuroticism, suggesting differing environments made only small differences compared to the effects of being genetically identical.

-The concept of Phlegmatic, Choleric, Melancholic and Sanguine temperamental types has its roots in the ancient Greek medical philosophy of the 4 Humours, popularised in the writings of the 2nd Century Roman physician Claudius Galen.
-Such is the accuracy of this typing system that it has stood the test of time and has been given a scientific basis – initially by Wilhelm Wundt (1879), one of the founding fathers of modern Psychology, and then more especially by Ivan Petrovich Pavlov (1927) in his famous work on conditioning dogs.
-The Pavlovian version has been refined by Eysenck and it is Eysenck’s version* represented in the graphic above.
+The concept of Phlegmatic, Choleric, Melancholic and Sanguine temperamental types has its roots in the ancient Greek medical philosophy of the 4 Humours, first thought to be described by Hippocrates and then popularised in the writings of the 2nd Century Roman physician Claudius Galen.
+Such is the accuracy of this typing system that it has stood the test of time and attempts have been made to give it a scientific basis – initially by Wilhelm Wundt (1879), one of the founding fathers of modern Psychology, and then more especially by Ivan Petrovich Pavlov (1927) in his famous work on conditioning dogs, from which Classical Conditioning was developed.
+The generally little-known and incomplete Pavlovian version was refined, advanced and completed by Eysenck; and it is Eysenck’s version* represented in the graphic above.

 Neuroticism & Extraversion